vrchatapi/VRChatPython/README.md

 # VRCpy

-API wrapper for the VRChat API
-Not on pypi yet.
+API wrapper for the VRChat API, supporting both synchronous and asynchronous structures Not on pypi yet.

-# AVRCpy

-Asynchronous variant of VRCpy
-Not on pypi yet.